-If the person requests the quardianship without an attorney, the costs include the court filing fee (as of Oct.
-2016, the base fee for the state of Arizona is \$153, but each county may assign additional fees for fiing: \$268 in Maricopa County, and \$193 in Pima County) and the service of delivery of documents to the person who will be under guardianship (between \$30-\$100 depending on the protected person's location).
+If the person requests the guardianship without an attorney, the out-of-pocket costs include the court filing fee (as of October 2016, the base fee for the state of Arizona is \$153, but each county may assign additional fees for filing, which costs \$268 in Maricopa County, and \$193 in Pima County) and the service of process/delivery of documents to the person who will be under guardianship (between \$30-\$100 depending on the location of the potential protected person).
 Maricopa County residents will also pay a \$400 probate court investigation fee.
 If the court finds that the person with a disability is not in need of a guardian, it may assess the costs of the court-appointed attorney for the person with the disability to the individual bringing the guardianship petition.

 If the court finds the person is in need of guardianship, the costs associated with the guardianship, such as fees for the ward's attorney or other persons appointed by the court to evaluate the ward, will come out of the ward's money or a court fund.
 Attorney's fees for performing a guardianship will vary depending on the nature and complexity of the issues.
 For example, if the guardianship petition is contested, a trial may result in considerable cost to all parties.
-Often, a less restrictive, less complicated and cheaper option is available.
+In many cases, a less restrictive, less costly, and less complicated option is available.